-Acknowledgement of the course: regular attendance (maximum 3 absences) is required; signature in the Index, and 2 credit points will be provided after a successful written exam.
+Acknowledgement of the course: regular attendance (maximum 3 absences) is required; signature in the Index, and 2 credit points will be provided

 MEDICINAL, EPIDEMIOLOGICAL, AND SOCIAL ASPECTS OF DRUG ABUSE

 Course director: Prof. Dr. Susanna Fürst

 Introduction, general concepts.
 Non-medical use of drugs.
 Drugs of abuse.
 Classification of scheduled drugs under WHO control.
 Vulnerability.
 Tolerance, physical and psychological dependence.
 Molecular basis of drug addiction.